marcossantiago/kubernetes-workshop/README.md

-# Kubernetes IRL Workshop for GOTO Copenhagen 2017
+# Production Grade Kubernetes Workshop

 This repository contains the materials for the workshop.
 Clone this reposiotory locally.